jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

      $ ./the_subscriber.py &
      ```

-    > **Note:** If you get a "botocore.exceptions.NoRegionError: You must specify a region." error message when executing the driver programs, you will need to configure your AWS CLI with `aws configure`.
+    > **Note:** If you get a "botocore.exceptions.NoRegionError: You must specify a region." error message when executing the driver programs, you will need to configure your AWS CLI with `aws configure`, specifying the same region code as used above with Terraform.

 1. Revisit some of the previous consoles for AWS Lambda, SQS, SNS, DynamoDB, and Amazon S3.